 If you use a sponge, you can discreetly press your arm against it when you come out of the water, to squeeze the water out.

 Many of the breast cancer organisations supply bras and swimwear for women who have had a mastectomy.

 There are partial prosthesis available if you have part of your breast removed.
 You wear it inside your bra and it is shaped to fill out the breast outline.
 It’s made of the same silicone material as most full prostheses.

 Getting a new prosthesis

-You can get a new artificial breast shape every 2 years on the NHS.
+You can get a replacement artificial breast shape on the NHS.
 You might need a new prosthesis if yours gets worn or damaged.
 You might also need to replace it if you gain or lose weight.

 You can ask your breast care nurse about a replacement.
 Or you may need to ask your GP for a referral to the breast clinic or a surgical appliance officer in your area.

 You will find that you can usually wear the same style of clothes you wore before surgery.
 Sometimes making small adjustments to your clothes may help.

 Wearing clothes that you feel comfortable and good in can make you feel more confident.
 It may help to talk to other people who have had similar surgery and experiences.